cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

   version: string) {
   // only unordered channels allowed abortTransactionUnless(order === UNORDERED)
-  // only allow channels to "bank" port on counterparty chain abortTransactionUnless(counterpartyPortIdentifier === "bank")
   // assert that version is "ics20-1"
   abortTransactionUnless(version === "ics20-1")
   // allocate an escrow address